Glossary of Terms

-Linked Open Data: Linked Open Data is a way of publishing structured data that allows Metadata to be connected and enriched, so that different representations of the same content can be found, and links made between related resources.
+Linked Open Data: published, structured data that allows it to be connected and enriched, so that different representations of the same resources can be found, and links made between related resources.

-Metadata Record: The information that makes up an entry in Europeana, typically comprising of a title, description, Preview and other information about a Digital Object.
+Metadata Record: the information that makes up an entry in Europeana, typically comprising a title, description and other information about a Digital Object.

 Public Domain: Content, Metadata or other subject matter not protected by Intellectual Property Rights and/or subject to a waiver of Intellectual Property Rights.

-Re-Use: The ability to make use of a Digital Object or Metadata that is available online, through the acts of sharing, duplicating, modifying or publishing.
+Reuse: the ability to make use of a Digital Object or Metadata that is available online, through the acts of sharing, copying, researching, displaying, modifying or publishing.

-User or End-user: A person or entity making use of the services offered by Europeana through the Europeana Portal, Europeana API, third party services or social networks.
+User or End-user: a person or entity making use of the services offered by Europeana through the Europeana website, Europeana API, third party services or social networks.

 Visitor: a natural or legal person who visits the website, including Users when they are not using the service.

 Webinar: an event where one speaker or a small group of speakers present with limited audience interaction.

 Workshop: a participatory event with clear outcomes and can be used as a formal training session.
 A workshop is led by a facilitator and supported with instructional material and/or equipment.

 Working Group: an instrument used throughout the Europeana Initiative to address ongoing activities and issues of continuing relevance within the Europeana Network Association and the Europeana Aggregators’ Forum.